-Tableau vs Power BIFor a very long time Power BI and Tableau have been the 2 leading software products.
+Power BI vs Tableau is a long-time rivalry!
+Both of them have been the 2 leading software products for the last decade.
 As a result, when companies choose BI software, they often choose between Power BI and Tableau.

 Every year Gartner makes a magic quadrant and every year the situation is pretty much the same.
 Microsoft Power BI is the top software for business intelligence followed by Tableau.
 However, there is more to this story.
 For some companies Power BI is a better fit whereas for some Tableau would bring more efficiency.